 With McAfee protection supported on the COVR-2202, all threats like scam sites, suspicious connections, and more can be validated and blocked at the router level.
 If you have a few family members in the house with a variety of devices, it can certainly be challenging to make sure that everyone knows what they are doing, or where not to browse.

 Thankfully, you can create profiles for each family member with some of the most advanced parental controls ever possible.
-You can block sites by category (to prevent your kids to go to porn sites, for example) and even create a different curfew for different kids.
+You can block sites by category (to prevent your kids to go to adult sites, for example) and even create a different curfew for different kids.
 You can even use Alexa or Google Assistant to cut everyone’s internet off when nothing else works!

 Feel free to check my review on the D-Link D-Fend router to see McAfee’s offering in a more detailed manner and how these parental controls work.